About ACEA Biosciences

-The quarterly ACEA Travel Award is open to NovoCyte, xCELLigence, iCELLigence, and RT-CES users who plan to present research using ACEA Biosciences’ technology at scientific conferences.
-This award will cover travel, registration, meals and housing costs up to $3,000.
+The quarterly ACEA Travel Award is open to NovoCyte and xCELLigence users who plan to present research using ACEA Biosciences’ technology at scientific conferences.
+This award will cover travel, registration, meals and housing costs up to $1,500.

 Awards are given out quarterly, as shown in the below table.
 All entries must be received before the stated deadline in order to be considered.